cirosantilli/db/mysql.md

         Those variables can be accessed and modified via `SHOW GLOBAL VARIABLES` and `SET GLOBAL`.

-        Since those variables affect the behaviour of the entire server, modifying them requires the `super` privilege, and they are intended to modify server operation without restarting it.
+        Since those variables affect the behavior of the entire server, modifying them requires the `super` privilege, and they are intended to modify server operation without restarting it.